level-data-1a/predicting-proficiency/XGBoost/README.md

 - any files containing the phrase "main_model" is the model used to predict proficiency.
 It will contain PCA, and a continuous label (called 'proficient_score')

-- ACT reading has preliminary outlier deteciton added in the main model
+- ACT reading has preliminary outlier deteciton added in the main model.
+There is one older version of outlier detection (which has all of the code that didn't work).

 - the file laveled "Clustering_original_scores_df" aims to use clustering with a different dataframe to identify key features. it does not use the same dataset as the other models.